 Lightly butter a 4X9 loaf pan and set aside

-Spread out 1 1/3 Cup Walnuts on a cookie sheet.
+Spread out 1 1/3 Cup Walnuts ( side note from Heather, I use pecans) on a cookie sheet.
 Roast in 350 oven for five minutes.
 Stir and roast an additional 3-5 minutes.
 The walnuts will quickly begin to smell very sweet and nutty.
 Oooo so delicious.
 Allow to cool.

 2 Cup mashed well ripened banana

 The juice from the bananas will melt the brown sugar making a very soupy mixture, don't be alarmed.
 Set aside.